isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/social-emotional-learning/beacon-primary-emoji.md

 ---
-layout: simple-page
-title: Beacon Primary Emoji
+title: 'Beacon Primary Emoji'
 permalink: /beacon-primary-emoji/
-breadcrumb: Beacon Primary Emoji
+breadcrumb: 'Beacon Primary Emoji'

 ---

 Students will use the micro:bit to create static images and progress on to making their own animation on the LEDs of the micro:bit.
 They will learn that animations are a series of images, and the usage of repeating loops to create patterns.